MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 With the tables in the Tailspin Toys database now prepared for distribution, you're ready to scale the database horizontally and distribute the tables.
-In this exercise, you'll scale your single-node database to a multi-node cluster and then distribute the table data across the nodes using a combination of distribution methods to minimize the impact of the database changes on Tailspin Toys' multi-tenant SaaS application.
-In addition, you'll execute several popular queries from the multi-tenant SaaS application throughout the process to measure the impact of your changes on query execution time at various stages.
+In this exercise, you'll scale your single-node database to a multi-node cluster and then distribute the table data across the nodes using a combination of distribution methods to minimize the impact of the database changes on Tailspin Toys' multitenant SaaS application.
+In addition, you'll execute several popular queries from the multitenant SaaS application throughout the process to measure the impact of your changes on query execution time at various stages.

 ## Scale database